stickaround/Netric_Backend/server/docs/Mail/Mail.md

 # Mail

-Use the Mail module send email from netric.
+Use the Mail module work with mime emails from netric.

 ## Theory of Operation

 The Mail module utilizes the follow components to compose and send messages.

 ### Transport
-The transport is the actual transportation of the message from the local server to the destination.
+The transport is the actual transportation of the message from the code composing the message to the mail server.

-We use a factory to setup the factory based on the settings for the installation and for each account.
+We use a factory to setup the transport based on the settings for the installation and for each account.

 #### Regular Mail Transport
-This transport is used for sending notices to users of netric.
+This transport is used for sending notices to users of netric, and email on behalf of users.

     $serviceManager = $application->getAccount()->getServiceManager();
     $transport = $serviceManager->get("Netric/Mail/Transport/Transport");